 Walking and bicycling are proven ways to improve the quality of life for lowa's citizens, providing an essential option for people to get to work, school, and other destinations.

 Many lowans have embraced bicycling and walking for transportation purposes.
 Iowa is also a great place for recreational riding and walking.
-Moving forward, Iowa DOT has made a commitment-through the development of this Bicycle and Pedestrian Long-Range Plan-to expand opportunities and further improve conditions for bicycling and walking across the state.
+Moving forward, Iowa DOT has made a commitment-through the development of this Bicycle and Pedestrian Plan-to expand opportunities and further improve conditions for bicycling and walking across the state.

-This plan builds upon the State Transportation Plan, Iowa in Motion 2045, which identifies comprehensive transportation objectives as well as specific needs and recommendations for non-motorized transportation.
+This plan builds upon the State Transportation Plan, Iowa in Motion 2050, which identifies comprehensive transportation objectives as well as specific needs and recommendations for nonmotorized transportation.

-Purpose of the plan
+1.1 Purpose of the Plan

-The Bicycle and Pedestrian Long-Range Plan has three key objectives:
+The Bicycle and Pedestrian Plan has three key objectives:

-- Improve the policies and practices for the ongoing development of the Iowa bicycle and pedestrian system and program.
-This is especially important in light of the current national transportation bill (Fixing America's Surface Transportation, or FAST Act) and evolving national design guidelines.
-Central to this objective is the development and adoption of a Complete Streets policy. - Expand the intercity and intracity bicycle network by providing guidance for the completion of national trail segments (including the Mississippi River Trail, American Discovery Trail, and Lewis and Clark Trail) and establishing additional US Bicycle Routes (national bikeways for cyclo-tourism and transportation). - Facilitate implementation of the plan by including a funding toolbox, enhancing design guidelines used by lowa DOT and local agencies, and making recommendations for program priorities.
+- Improve the policies and practices for the ongoing development of the lowa bicycle and pedestrian system program.
+This is especially important considering the current national transportation bill (Infrastructure Investment and Jobs Act, or IJJA) and evolving national design guidelines.
+Central to this objective is the development and adoption of a Complete Streets Policy. - Expand the intercity and intracity bicycle network by providing guidance for the completion of national trail segments (including the Mississippi River Trail, American Discovery Trail, and Lewis and Clark Trail) and establishing additional US Bicycle Routes (national bikeways for cyclo-tourism and transportation). - Facilitate implementation of the plan by including a funding toolbox, enhancing design guidelines used by Iowa DOT and local agencies and making recommendations for program priorities.

-This plan serves as the primary guide for lowa DOT decision-making regarding bicycle and pedestrian programs and facilities (sidewalks, trails, bike lanes, paved shoulders, etc.).
+This Plan serves as the primary guide for Iowa DOT decision-making regarding bicycle and pedestrian programs and facilities (sidewalks, trails, bike lanes, paved shoulders, etc.).
 It also has applicability for regional, county, and city plans and programs, helping to achieve a better level of statewide coordination and continuity for all levels of bicycle and pedestrian mobility.

-The role of context
+The Role of Context